-If no policy or the wrong policy is being applied to remote users, check your RADIUS Agent logs for the message Error receiving from server: 10060 (Windows).
+If remote users requests are not going through Websense software, or are not receiving the correct policies, check your RADIUS Agent logs for the message Error receiving from server: 10060 (Windows) or Error receiving from server: 0 (Linux).

 This usually occurs when the RADIUS server does not recognize RADIUS Agent as a client (source of RADIUS requests).
-Make sure that the RADIUS server is configured properly (see Configuring the RADIUS server, page 9).
+Make sure that the RADIUS server is configured properly (see Configuring the RADIUS server, page 10).